pokt-network/pocket-network-protocol/utility/README.md

 ### 3.2 Servicer Protocol

 A `Servicer` is a protocol actor that provisions Web3 access for Pocket Network Applications to consume.
-Servicers are the **supply** side of the Utilitarian Economy, who are compensated in the native cryptographic token, POKT, for their work, relaying RPC requests.
+Servicers are the **supply** side of the Utilitarian Economy, who are compensated in the native cryptographic token, POKT, for their work: relaying RPC requests.

 #### 3.2.1 Staking

 In order to participate as a Servicer in Pocket Network, each actor is required to bond a certain amount of tokens in escrow while they are providing Web3 access.
 These tokens may be burnt or removed from the actor as a result of breaking the **Protocol’s Service Level Agreement**, a DAO defined set of requirements for the minimum quality of service.

-Upon registration, the Servicer is required to provide the network with sufficient information to be paired with Applications.
-This includes the `GeoZone` it is in, `RelayChain`(s) it supports, and `ServiceURL`, the Pocket API endpoint exposed where its service can ne accessed.
+Upon registration (i.e. staking), the Servicer is required to provide the network with sufficient information to be paired with Applications.
+This includes the `GeoZone` it is in, `RelayChain`(s) it supports, and `ServiceURL`, the Pocket API endpoint exposed where its services can be accessed.
 An optional `OperatorPublicKey` may be provided for non-custodial operation of the Servicer.

-This registration message is formally known as the `StakeMsg`, and a Servicer can only start providing service once it is registered: the StakeMsg has been validated and included in a following block, modifying the World State.
+This registration message is formally known as the `StakeMsg`, and a Servicer can only start providing service once it is registered: the StakeMsg has been validated and included in the following block, thereby modifying the World State.
 An illustrative example can be summarized like so:

 ```go
 type ServicerStakeMsg interface {